 Eastwood really rocked the '70s and '80s with a slew of solid westerns.
 Joe Kidd was another standout, with Eastwood starring as the bounty hunter Joe Kidd, hired by a wealthy land baron to hunt down a Mexican revolutionary leader.
-Though set in New Mexico, the movie was filmed in the state next door in Tuscon, one of many western films to be shot at the historic Old Tucson Studios.
-It's now a western theme park and tourist attraction you can visit but has been temporarily closed to the public since the COVID pandemic started in 2020.
+Though set in New Mexico, the movie was filmed in the state next door in Tucson, one of many western films to be shot at the historic Old Tucson Studios.
+It's now a western theme park and tourist attraction you can visit.

 Hang em High - Las Cruces, New Mexico

 Back in the '60s, Eastwood was quickly becoming one of the biggest western stars in Hollywood.
 In Hang Em High, he stars as an innocent man, falsely accused of cattle rustling and sentenced to hang.
 He somehow survives the incident and becomes a lawman, later able to bring the men who falsely convicted him to justice for other crimes.
 The movie was filmed at the White Sands National Park, where Eastwood allegedly did his own stunts, including letting a horse drag him through the park with a noose around his neck.